scenery-io/create-script/templates/default/README.md

 -   `PRODUCT_DISPLAY_NAME` which is the `displayName` in `package.json`
 -   `PRODUCT_VERSION` which is the `version` in `package.json`

-A `.env` file in the root will automatically expose its variables to all Javascript or Typescript files in the `src` folder.
+All variables in a `.env` file will be exposed to all Javascript or Typescript files in the `src` folder.

+> [!CAUTION]
+> Never commit a `.env` file to the repo.
+This may leak your secrets.
+Use a `.env.example` to note the env variables that are used in the code, without their values.

 ## Import Images

-Importing an image (.png/.jpg) will copy it to the assets folder and import the path.
-Use the variable to construct the path to the image.
+Importing an image (.png/.jpg) will copy the image to the `Script_assets` folder and import its path.
+Use the import variable to construct the path to the image.

 ```js
 import icon from './icons/scenery.png'